nerc-project/nerc-docs/docs/openstack/access-and-security/create-a-key-pair.md

 ## Import the generated Key Pair

-Now that you have created your keypair in `~/.ssh/cloud.key.pub`, you can upload it to OpenStack as either using Horizon dashboard or [OpenStack CLI](../openstack-cli/openstack-CLI.md) as described below:
+Now that you have created your keypair in `~/.ssh/cloud.key.pub`, you can upload it to OpenStack by either using Horizon dashboard or [OpenStack CLI](../openstack-cli/openstack-CLI.md) as described below: